AdobeDocs/campaign-standard.en/help/channels/using/getting-started-with-transactional-msg.md

 * The delivery target is defined by the data contained in the event itself.

 <img src="assets/do-not-localize/icon_profile.svg" width="60px">

-[Profile transactional messages](../../channels/using/profile-transactional-messages.md) are targeting profiles from the Campaign marketing database.
-With thse messages, you can:
+**Profile transactional messages** are targeting profiles from the Campaign marketing database.
+With this type of messages, you can:

 * Apply [marketing typology rules](../../sending/using/managing-typology-rules.md) or [fatigue rules](../../sending/using/fatigue-rules.md)